 Select Loops above Bogus Basin Road

 This is an excellent loop comprised primarily of moderate single track.
 The loop starts and ends at Simplot Lodge (Bogus Basin base area).
 Each of these trails alternate between crossing through tall stands of fir and lodgepole, and across grassy ski runs dotted with wildflowers.
-Morningstar incorporates a handful of technical ramps that one can try their had at, or choose to easily avoid.
 Views from the top include a large swath of southern Idaho to the south, as well as the mountains of central Idaho to the north and east.
 The jagged peaks of the Sawtooth Mountains are quite visible from the start of the Elk Meadows Trail.

 This loop has fast become one of the most popular rides in Idaho.
 It combines moderate to challenging climbs with long sections of enjoyable single track, meandering through forests and across Bogus Basin’s many ski runs that in the summer months become lush meadows.
-The loop truly does take you completely around Shafer Butte and the entire Bogus Basin Ski Area, affording tremendous views that change as you travel “around the mountain!”
+Around the Mountain needs to be traveled counterclockwise as per our 2021 pilot management strategy program.
+ATM takes you to the top of the Morningstar Chair where there are numerous options to descend back to the Simplot Base Area.
+The loop truly does take you completely around Shafer Butte and the entire Bogus Basin Ski Area, affording tremendous views that change as you travel “around the mountain”!

 Parking is available at the Bogus Basin Nordic Lodge and Simplot Lodge.